Skip to main content

 1.

-Use Cubic conundrums 1 (.pptx) up to the end of Slide Two to introduce the "Townhouse Problem."
+Use Cubic conundrums 1 (.pptx) up to the end of slide 2 to introduce the "Townhouse problem."
 Get a couple of students to make two possible townhouses using cubes of two colours.
 Two important points are:

 • The ground sets a reference point in this problem in terms of deciding whether or not two towers are the same.
 If the earth is considered as a reference, these two townhouses are not the same: